Is COVID-19 herd immunity even possible anymore? - NewsBreak

 It will circulate just like the flu.

 “Unfortunately it’s not looking good for herd immunity,” Dr. Sutter said.
 “So, early in the pandemic there was hope that if we got people vaccinated quickly enough or enough people got infected quickly enough and that combination might get us to a point where the virus that causes COVID-19 will really stop circulating.
 And I don’t think very many people are hopeful for that at this point.
-I think the most likely thing is that it will turn into something much more like the flu, influenza, where it just circulates and we learn how to live with it.”What is ‘flurona’ and how common is it?
+I think the most likely thing is that it will turn into something much more like the flu, influenza, where it just circulates and we learn how to live with it.”How the flu compares to COVID-19

 WANE 15 asked Dr. Sutter, if things were always going to stay the same way they are now?